parthnparmar/OnlineLearningPlatform/README.md

 6. **Access the application**
    - Open browser and navigate to `https://localhost:`
+7. Note
+   -create a mvc using dotnet new mvc (project name) and just copy the required files form the repo to the project
 ## Available Courses

 The platform includes 10 comprehensive courses: